Don’t go another day with blocked toilets or toilet drains

 Unblocking toilets can be tricky as there is limited access into the branch lines connecting toilets to the main house sewerage system.
 If it is a matter of access into the drain, an experienced plumber will know where to dig to find the inspection opening (IO) attached to the top of the drain.

 The plumber will dig down to the top of the IO and remove the cap.
-Once access is made the plumber will send the cutter into the drain back towards the toilet.
-The apprentice is usually inside ready to warn the plumber when the cutter can be heard close to the pan.
+Once access is made, the plumber will send the cutter into the drain, back towards the toilet.
+One plumber is usually inside, ready to warn the plumber when the cutter can be heard close to the pan.
 The plumber uses the cutter to remove the tree roots from the toilet branch line.

-Once the blocked toilet drain is cleared the plumber will send the cutter the opposite direction down the drain ensuring the blockage is moved all of the way to ICON Water’s or Queanbeyan Council’s sewer main.
+Once the blocked toilet drain is cleared, the plumber will send the cutter in the opposite direction, down the drain, ensuring the blockage is moved all of the way to ICON Water or Queanbeyan Council’s sewer main.

-When the drain is cleared the plumber will install a piece of pipe between the inspection opening and ground level.
+Once the drain is cleared, the plumber will install a piece of pipe between the inspection opening and ground level.
 This pipe will have a cap that can be easily removed.
-This raised access point (IO) will make drain cleaning easier in the future when the tree roots grow back.
+This raised access point (IO) will make drain cleaning easier in the future when tree roots inevitably grow back.

-Fig 4) A plastic UPVC riser is installed on the toilet drain for future access as the tree roots may grow back.
+Fig. 4) A plastic UPVC riser is installed on the toilet drain for future access when the tree roots grow back

-According to the Australian Standards for Sanitary Plumbing & Drainage AS/NZS 3500, every toilet drain that blocks with tree roots, is cracked, is overflowing or has collapsed should be excavated and repaired.
-The standard requires all sewer drains to be functioning and sealed to prevent egress of sewer into the surrounding soil and ground water and to prevent ingress of ground water into the sewer.
+According to the Australian Standards for Sanitary Plumbing & Drainage AS/NZS 3500, every toilet drain that is blocked with tree roots, cracked, overflowing or has collapsed, should be excavated and repaired.
+The Standard requires all sewer drains to be functioning and sealed to prevent egress of sewer into the surrounding soil and groundwater, and to prevent ingress of groundwater into the sewer.

-Don’t take the risk of your drains overflowing inside your home.
+Don’t risk your drains overflowing inside your home

 Call us for professional help now 0448 844 911